 - TURP may be performed with a laser in procedures such as photoselective vaporization of the prostate (PVP) or holmium laser enucleation (HOLEP).
 This lessens the bleeding risks of traditional TURP, but, since prostate tissue is still removed, there can be tissue swelling and some discomfort during healing.
 A catheter is required after the procedure.

 - Ochsner urological surgeons also perform non-robotic minimally invasive surgeries, sometimes called endoscopic surgery, laparoscopic surgery, thoracoscopic surgery and “keyhole” surgery.
 These techniques offer patients many of the same benefits of robotic surgery.

 The UroLift® System

-The UroLift® System is a proven, minimally invasive treatment that treats the signs of BPH.
+The revolutionary UroLift® System is a proven, minimally invasive treatment that treats the signs of BPH.
 Hundreds of patients have been treated with the UroLift System by urologists at Ochsner Baptist and Ochsner Health Center – Metairie.